 As a homeowner, you should become more familiar with the various systems of your home.
-When you understand how things work, you also start to understand the importance of proper care and maintenance of those components.
+When you understand how things work, you also start to understand the importance of proper care and maintenance of your home air conditioner and those components.

 Three Main Components

 Your air conditioner consists of three main components that work together to remove hot air from your home, cool it and return it back to your rooms:

 1. Outdoor Unit or “Condensing” Unit